Phil Anselmo: Post-Pantera

 Following the disbandment, Anselmo devoted much of his time to a longtime side project, Superjoint Ritual.
 Having heard of this, the Abbott brothers of Pantera (guitarist Dimebag Darrell and drummer Vinnie Paul) went on to form Damageplan with guitarist Pat Lachman on vocals and Bob Zilla on bass.

 After Vinnie Paul slammed Superjoint Ritual, saying Anselmo could not even keep his eyes open, Anselmo responded and replied, "I just hear a big and sad yellowbelly crybaby fuckin' knowing that his meal ticket is in a different fuckin' band ...
 You would have to know those guys to really understand where I was coming from.
 They're scared of their own fuckin' shadows.
 And, all that said, I wish them the best of fuckin' luck.
 I still love 'em."
 Anselmo had engaged in a war of words with Dimebag Darrell since the disbandment of Pantera, culminating in the statement "Dimebag deserves to be beaten severely" in the December 2004 edition of the UK's Metal Hammer magazine.
 Initially, he denied making the statement, but later changed his story in a VH1 Behind the Music special on Pantera, claiming that the comment had been lighthearted and made off the record.
 However, Vinnie Paul told the press that he had heard the audio files of the interview and that Anselmo had not been misquoted.

-In December 2004, Dimebag Darrell was shot and killed while performing with Damageplan at the Alrosa Villa nightclub in Columbus, Ohio.
+On December 8, 2004, Dimebag Darrell was shot and killed while performing with Damageplan at the Alrosa Villa nightclub in Columbus, Ohio.
 At the request of Darrell's family, Anselmo did not attend his funeral.

 In a lengthy and emotional video posted on Down's official website, Anselmo described his regret over his previous behavior, and has written and recorded music dealing with the loss of Darrell on the Down record Over the Under.
 The band dedicated their song "Lifer" to Darrell.
 Anselmo stated that he wished to restart his friendship with Vinnie Paul, but a reconciliation had not occurred when Paul died on June 22, 2018.

 In a July 2015 interview with Rolling Stone, Anselmo spoke out against Pantera and his other band's usage of the Confederate flag, saying that it was a mistake to use it on their merchandise, albums, and other promotional material.
 Anselmo said "These days, I wouldn't want anything to fucking do with it because truthfully ...
 I wouldn't.
 The way I feel and the group of people I've had to work with my whole life, you see a Confederate flag out there that says 'Heritage, not hate.'
 I'm not so sure I'm buying into that."
 Anselmo said originally, that Pantera used the image because they were huge fans of Lynyrd Skynyrd, but it was never about promoting hate.